kajahno/shoutout/README.md

 * express: to group http endpoints and make them more configurable
   * by default firebase's endpoints are hard to customize

+## Firebase client authentication config

+* Place them in an .env file
+* Your credentials can be found in the firebase dashboard > project settings